jamescurtin/cs179_finalproject/README.md

     `lessc styles.less > styles.css #creates a stylesheet from the .less files `

-  3. Run Makefile to compile .less files when ready for build in either of the project folders. `make css`
+  3. Run Makefile to compile .less files when ready for build in either of the project folders. `make`

 #Workflow For LESS and Chrome DevTools
   https://youtu.be/6bcCpk_U3qc